supertokens/supertokens-core/README.md

 Instructions coming soon

 ## Development history
-Over the last few months, we have build out session management for SuperTokens.
+Over the last few months, we have built out session management for SuperTokens.
 During this period, we have made our fair share of mistakes:
  - Our first version was architected such that it tightly coupled the backend and database layer.
 So we had one `npm` library for NodeJS with MySQL, and another one for NodeJS with MongoDB etc. When adding support for a new